 Hogganfield Local Nature Reserve is located in the northeast of Glasgow, some five kilometres from Glasgow city centre.
 The park is dominated by Hogganfield Loch, a large shallow loch with a wooded island.
 The loch and its surrounding grasslands, marshy ponds and woodlands were declared as a Local Nature Reserve (LNR) by Glasgow City Council (GCC) in 1998.

 The project will explore themes around climate change, cycle of water, human history of the lochs, and the wildlife of the lochs.
 It is expected that the project will generate creative ideas to improve the three shelters with a semi-permanent structure / artwork improving their functionality and providing a focal point for outdoor learning, teaching and volunteering for staff and visitors to the nature reserve.

-The project is supported by Scottish Natural Heritage Plunge In!
+The project is generously supported by Scottish Natural Heritage, Plunge In!
 The Coasts and Waters Community Fund and Visit Scotland’s Year of Coasts and Waters.

 About Seven Lochs Wetland Parkland (SLWP)

 The Seven Lochs Wetland Park is a new heritage and nature park between Glasgow and North Lanarkshire which aims to deliver, manage and sustain a high quality innovative wetland environment that will celebrate protect and enhance the history, heritage and biodiversity of the area, promote the general health and wellbeing of both visitors and residents alike, and have a major impact on the environmental, social and economic regeneration of the area.